Monster Island (2017 film): Animation

 The film was animated entirely in computer-generated imagery, done by India's Discreet Arts Productions which has previously collaborated with Anima Estudios' previous films including Guardians of Oz and Top Cat Begins.

 Music

 The film's original music was composed by Kevin Smithers.

 Release

 To date, the film has been released in Mexico, United States, and the United Kingdom, as well as Asian territories including China and South Korea.

 The release in China marked a new first for production company Ánima Estudios, to which Leopoldo Aguilar stated that the film's story was created for a global setting, and not Mexico where the film was produced.
 "Narratively[,] we wanted a funny story[...] that walks a lot without locating it in a place in Mexico[.]
 [I]t can be anywhere in the world[...] that already gives another face to the production," said Aguilar.

 Box office

 The film debuted at #3 in Mexico, grossing $6.86 million (est. US$0.4 million) on its opening weekend.
 It grossed a total of $18.9 million pesos.

 Reception

-The film was met with negative reviews upon its release.